sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 This newly created but rapidly establishing framework is useful in many different situations, such as:
 Applications that require speed:
-Vue.js applications, like React, are extremely fast and can improve the speed of your project.
+Vue.js applications, like React, are high-speed and can improve the speed of your project.
-When you need extremely lightweight applications:
+When you need highly lightweight applications:
 Vue is not only fast but also extremely light.
 This provides benefits such as improved performance for machines with limited resources and increased accessibility for people with slower connections.

-When you want to integrate a framework into an existing app: you can do so easily and gradually thanks to Vue's internal structure.
+When you want to integrate a framework into an existing app: you can do so quickly and gradually, thanks to Vue's internal structure.
 In the long run, this will save time and money, making Vue a very efficient tool for startups and growing ideas.

 The answer to the Angular vs. React vs. Vue debate is that there is no absolute right choice, which you probably expected.

 Each of these libraries has advantages and disadvantages.
 One of these will be more appropriate than the others depending on the project you're working on and your individual needs.
-It's always important to do your own research before making a decision, especially if you're working on a business venture rather than a personal project.
+It's always important to do your research before making a decision, especially if you're working on a business venture rather than a personal project.

 #### Resources